Hythe, Kent: Local places of interest

-Sport & leisure
+Sport and leisure

-Hythe has a Non-League football club, Hythe Town F.C. who play at the Reachfields Stadium.
+Hythe has a Non-League football club, Hythe Town F.C., who play at the Reachfields Stadium.

 Theatre

 Folkestone & Hythe Operatic & Dramatic Society owns the Tower Theatre at Shorncliffe.
 It is a charitable organisation which performs several shows a year.

 Local media

 Newspapers

-Hythe has two paid-for newspapers, the "Folkestone and Hythe Express" (published by the KM Media Group) every Wednesday and the "Folkestone Herald" (published by Kent Regional News and Media).
+Hythe has two paid-for newspapers, the Folkestone and Hythe Express (published by the KM Media Group) every Wednesday and the Folkestone Herald (published by Kent Regional News and Media).
 KentOnline.co.uk (published by the KM Media Group) also has a dedicated website for Hythe news.
 Free newspapers for the town include the Folkestone and Hythe Extra, part of the KM Group; and yourshepway, part of KOS Media.
-It also has a paid-for monthly magazine "Folkestone, Hythe & Romney Life".
-A new free community/lifestyle magazine for Hythe, "Hythe Life Magazine" launched in the summer of 2014.
+It also has a paid-for monthly magazine, Folkestone, Hythe & Romney Life.
+A new free community/lifestyle magazine for Hythe, Hythe Life Magazine, was launched in the summer of 2014.

 Radio

 The local radio station for Hythe is KMFM Shepway and White Cliffs Country.
-Hythe is also served by the county-wide stations Heart, Gold and BBC Radio Kent.
 Cinque Ports Radio 100.2FM is the community radio station for Hythe and Romney Marsh and has been broadcasting since 7th March 2022 replacing Shoreline FM, now an online service, which had been broadcasting on 100.2FM from January 2020.
 Academy FM 105.9FM, the community radio station for Folkestone can also be received in parts of Hythe.

 Hythe FM on 95.1FM was a restricted service radio licensed station which broadcast for several years during the time of the Hythe Venetian Fete.
-The people behind Hythe FM have now started broadcasting online as Hythe Community Radio(HCR) since May 2022.
+The people behind Hythe FM have now started broadcasting online since May 2022.